dey4ss/mining-change-rules/README.md

 `filter_domains.py` uses this mapping to filter the discovered rules to have the same domain for antecedent and consequent.

+## interestingness
+Scripts to score change dependencies.

 `histogram2pdf.py` transforms rules from histograms to probability distributions and assigns the interestingness score.

 ## evaluation
 Scripts to measure the rule generation.